 Contrary to what some might think, a condominium is not a type of building.
-In actuality, the building that a condo is located in does not matter.
+In actuality, the building that is located in does not matter.
 What matters is the way the ownership is constructed.
 When you purchase a detached home such as a condo an invisible line runs along the border of your property.
 This separates what belongs to you and what belongs to your neighbor.

 What exactly do you own when you buy a condo?

-With a condo, you essentially get a deed to inside of your unit and everything filling it.
+you essentially get a deed to inside of your unit and everything filling it.
 You also share ownership of the land which the project is located and the high-rise building that contains your unit.
-You own a portion of the roof, exterior building walls, foundation, the garage, hallways, elevators, etc. That parts of a condo that extend beyond the units are common areas, and you share ownership with all of the other condo owners.
+You own a portion of the roof, exterior building walls, foundation, the garage, hallways, elevators, etc. That parts of a condo that extend beyond the units are common areas, and you share ownership with all of the other owners.

 - They cost less to maintain than detached homes.